handsomeRobot/chinaventure.cn-spider/README.md

 [The output looks like this](pics/output.png) <br />
 The extra columns and redundant column names are generated during batch processing and can be easily removed afterwards. <br />

+Way to use it.
+Type the below commands into the command line: <br />
+$ python touzhongwang.py YOUR-USERNAME YOUR-PASSWORD <br />

 Running environment: <br />
 python-2.7.12, ubuntu-16.04-LTS, latest Firefox (with geckodriver executable) <br />